-Intelligence officers who specialize in all-source intelligence ensure the fusion of information of all sources and intelligence disciplines into finished analytical products.
-They supervise and coordinate the planning, collection, evaluation, analysis, fusion, production, and dissemination of imagery, signals, measurement, human, and open-source intelligence data into cohesive products to support national defense.
+All-source intelligence officers ensure the fusion of information of all sources and intelligence disciplines into finished analytical products.
+They supervise and coordinate the planning, collection, evaluation, analysis, fusion, production, and dissemination of imagery, signals, measurements, human, and open-source intelligence data into cohesive products to support national defense.

 All-source intelligence officers work in offices on land and aboard ships.
 They may work in the field on maneuvers and military exercises.